 Why Pay More When You Don’t Have To?

-You can navigate real estate commissions in California like you choose wine in Napa.
-You can want to pay for the premium vineyard tours and expensive wine.
-But, you can also prefer to visit the local markets to find a great bottle without a hefty price tag!
+You can navigate real estate commissions in California like you choose wine in Napa—you can pay for the premium vineyard tours and expensive wine.
+But you can also visit the local markets to find a great bottle without a hefty price tag!

-With the new Realtor commission rules in place, it’s your time to learn how to negotiate real estate commissions.
-You can also opt for Flat Fee MLS Listing services like Houzeo and eliminate the 3% listing agent fee.
+With the new Realtor commission rules in place, it’s important to know how to negotiate real estate commissions.
+You can also opt for Flat Fee MLS listing services like Houzeo and eliminate the 3% listing agent fee.